Parking Downtown: A Guide for Residents

 What do I need to know for winter and "Declared Snow Emergency" Parking?

 If you street park in the winter and want to avoid a big-ticket, it is important that you pay attention to "Declared Snow Emergencies."
-A "Declared Snow Emergency" means that the city has decided to do intensive plowing downtown due to recent snowfall.
+A "Declared Snow Emergency" means that the city has decided to do intensive plowing all over the city due to recent snowfall.
 When a Declared Snow Emergency is in effect, the city will give residents notice via text alerts and let us know which side of the street we are allowed to park on.
 If the city says we can park on the "Even" side, that means that you must park on the side of the street with even-numbered addresses such as 170, 622, or 958.
 If the city says to park on the odd side, you must park on the side of the street with odd-numbered addresses such as 171, 623, or 957.

 Sign up for text alerts about odd/even side street parking and declared snow emergencies.

-If you fail to park on the correct side of the street, you will certainly get a parking ticket.
+If you fail to park on the correct side of the street, you will very likely get a parking ticket.
 In addition, your car may be towed.
 If you are lucky, they will tow your car somewhere else on the street.
 In addition to paying for the parking ticket, they will charge you for having towed your car.

 I don't want to park on the street, what are my options?